 [This post is of a series: Doctor Who Explained.
-It's the third installment.
+It's the fourth installment.
 Read the prior one's here!]

-[This next bit will make the most sense if you have watched the second episode of Season 8.
-Entitled: Into the Dalek.
+[This next bit will make the most sense if you have watched the fourth episode of Season 8.
+Entitled: Listen.
 Go watch it on Hulu Plus or Amazon Prime, I’ll wait for ya!
 SPOILERS!]

 - What’s the Doctor’s catch phrase?

-Let me know what you thought of the first episode: Deep Breath.
+Let me know what you thought of the this episode.
 What questions do you have that are left unanswered?
 And what parts of the Doctor do you wish to know more about?